 The mechanism’s point of attraction is not the fancy exterior, though: it is the Spring Drive technology that makes it unique.

-As you can see in the picture below (courtesy Seiko PR,) the principle of Spring Drive is deceptively simple with the traditional balance wheel (left pic) being replaced by a microgenerator that receives energy stored by main spring via the gear train (both components accordingly modified,) and converts it into electric current that drives the quartz tuning fork resonator and the rest of electronic circuitry.
-As a result, we see a watch that gives its mechanical and quartz competitors a proverbial run for their money when it comes to accuracy and ease of maintenance (no need to replace the battery cell every couple of years, for example) respectively.
+As you can see in the picture below (courtesy Seiko PR,) the principle of Spring Drive is deceptively simple with the traditional balance wheel (left pic) being replaced by a microgenerator that receives energy stored by mainspring via the gear train (both components accordingly modified,) and converts it into electric current that drives the quartz tuning fork resonator and the rest of electronic circuitry.
+As a result, we see a movement that gives its mechanical and quartz competitors a proverbial run for their money when it comes to accuracy and ease of maintenance (no need to replace the battery cell every couple of years, for example) respectively.

-The idea is not new with first designs offered by different manufacturers and inventors in late 1970s right after the Quartz Revolution started to take its toll on incumbent watchmakers.
-However, the initial designs were cumbersome and difficult to manufacture (at least, at a price point where general public was willing to buy such a watch) and Seiko Epson was basically the first conglomerate that had enough expertise both in micro-electronics and traditional watchmaking to create a hybrid drive that would simultaneously offer extraordinary timekeeping abilities, ease of servicing, and more or less adequate price (usually powering their Grand Seiko and Seiko Prospex, and the ultra-elegant Ananta collection of watches, it is still expensive playing in the same ballpark with brands like Omega and Breitling.)
+The idea is not new with first designs offered by different manufacturers and inventors in the late 1970s right after the Quartz Revolution started to take its toll on incumbent watchmakers.
+However, the initial designs were cumbersome and difficult to manufacture (at least, at a price point where the general public was willing to buy such a watch) and Seiko Epson was the first conglomerate that had enough expertise both in micro-electronics and traditional watchmaking to create a hybrid drive that would simultaneously offer extraordinary timekeeping abilities, ease of servicing, and more or less adequate price (usually powering their Grand Seiko and Seiko Prospex, and the ultra-elegant Ananta collection of watches, it is still expensive playing in the same ballpark with brands like Omega and Breitling.)